-Rachel Garza is a Ph.D. student in Hispanic Linguistics.
+Rachel Garza is a Ph.D. candidate in Hispanic Linguistics.
 She received a B.S. in Psychology with a secondary major in Spanish at Baylor University.
 She later received an M.A. in Spanish at the same institution.
-Rachel’s main research interest is in the phonetic and phonologic use of Spanish Heritage Speakers in the U.S. She is also interested in how phonetic and phonologic variation within Spanish can be researched within the field of computational linguistics.
-Rachel is likewise interested in pragmatic variation as well as contact linguistics between all languages.
+Rachel’s main research interest is in the phonological system of Spanish Heritage Speakers in the U.S. and its sociolinguistic variation, especially within the dialect of Spanish spoken in the Rio Grande Valley region of Texas.
+Rachel is likewise interested in Spanish as a heritage language acquisition and pedagogy.